Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 50%+ Lower Long-Term Cost

-Running a self hosted LLM on flat-rate dedicated hardware replaces per-token billing.
-Predictable budgets, zero surprise invoices.
+LLM hosting on flat-rate dedicated hardware replaces per-token billing.
+LLM VPS hosting starts from $95/mo — predictable budgets, zero surprise invoices.

 30–70%Lower latency vs shared cloud